palmergroupUH/Python-force-field-parameterization-workflow/README.md

 <img src="workflow.png" width="1000">

 ## Features:
-* Efficient adoption of parallism for interfacing with third-party packages and evaluating objective functions
+* Efficient adoption of parallism for interfacing with parallel simulators and evaluating objective functions
 * Flexible inclusions of distinct physical properties as reference data
-* Diverse choices of potential functional forms provided by third-party packages
+* Diverse choices of potential functional forms from third-party packages
 * Modular design to facilitate the exstensions with user-defined:
     - objective functions
     - sampling methods/force-field potential forms